 Also, consider the monetization process.
 Some websites are using only ads to generate income, while others are engaging in affiliate marketing or both.

 Additionally, before you buy a website, do thorough research on the site data.
-The last thing you want is ending up with a ‘dead’ site just because the owner showed you really enticing numbers which turned out to be fake.
+The last thing you want is to end up with a ‘dead’ site just because the owner showed you enticing numbers which turned out to be fake.